 Having trouble viewing this email?

-After the successful 1st International Conference on Community Translation, held at Western Sydney University in September 2014, we are pleased to issue this call for papers for a second conference to continue addressing issues, advances and innovations in practice, research, and education in the field of Community Translation (Public Service Translation).
+After the successful 1st International Conference on Community Translation, held at Western Sydney University in September 2014, we are pleased to announce a second conference to continue addressing issues, advances and innovations in practice, research, and education in the field of Community Translation (Public Service Translation).

 Supporting Professional Standards